From the ‘panny d’ to a ‘jackie p’, is hun-speak leaving you behind?

 If this interaction bamboozles you, then you may be among the growing number of people mystified by the abbreviated slang increasingly popular among Gen Z and Millennials.

-Tony Thorne, language consultant at Kings College London has researched slang and how generational overlap between Baby Boomers, Gen-X (born mid-60s to late 70s) Millennials, Gen-Z (born mid-1990s-2010) and Gen-Alpha (2010-2015) has led to language contention.
+Tony Thorne, a language consultant at King’s College London, has researched slang and how the generational overlap between baby boomers, Gen X (born mid-1960s to late 1970s), millennials, Gen Z (born mid-1990s to 2010) and Gen Alpha (2010-2015) has led to language contention.

-Users of these phrases are attributed to this broadly Millennial subculture who make silly jokes online – who Thorne says tend to be white, young, and upper-working class to lower-middle class women.
+Such phrases are attributed to this broadly millennial subculture, which involves making silly jokes online.
+Those who subscribe to it, Thorne says, tend to be white, young, and upper-working-class to lower-middle-class women.

-Tony Crowley, a professor of linguistics, shed further light on the evolution and proliferation of British slang.
+Tony Crowley, chair of English language at the University of Leeds, shed further light on the evolution and proliferation of British slang.

 This year saw the emergence of “genny lec” for the general election, following on from “cozzie livs” for the cost of living crisis – both of which seek to take the sting out of our national malaise through comic and quickfire phrasing.